You're Saying it Wrong V: Folk Etymology Edition

 The critter in question, Marmota monax, neither eats wood nor throws it, so that name doesn’t make much sense.
 So why is it called a woodchuck?
 Well, the things don’t live in Europe.
 Bear with me.

-When European people first came to the Americas, they ran into all kinds of stuff that they’d never seen before, like skunks, possums, and woodchucks.
+When European people first came to the Americas, they ran into all kinds of animals that they’d never seen before, like skunks, possums, and woodchucks.
 They had no names for these strange creatures, so they did what anyone does when they want to know something—they asked somebody.
 The somebodies they asked were the only somebodies around—the local Native Americans.
-“What do you call that creature?”
+“What do you call that?”

 Woodchuck is standard, so use it freely.
 Its history is an interesting example of transliteration of borrowed words, though.